 Bring reusable cups or tumblers for your caffeine addiction

 Hands up if you like to study in a café because it helps you to concentrate 🙋♀️ I personally love spending my time at Starbucks while finishing my daily revision and other work.
 Studying with a cup of your go-to drink can really help get you into a productive mood.
 Why not try bringing your own reusables (cups, tumblers and straws) to help minimise plastic wastage?
-You get your caffeine fix and productivity at the same time!
+You get your caffeine fix and productivity at the same time while going zero-waste!

 Switch to environmentally friendly alternatives for your stationaries